justnonamenoname/lt/readme.md

 ---

 ## Part 8.
-Aspects of lifeticle
+Aspects of lt

 **The term life**

 The term "Life" lacks a precise definition and will be redefined.
-"Life" will mean the presence of phenomenal consciousness, the so-called observer, or the lifeticle.
+"Life" will mean the presence of phenomenal consciousness, the so-called observer, or the lt.
 Without it, an organism will be referred to as a biorobot.

 **Meaning of life**

-A violation of the internal causal chain in the existence of the lifeticle: if there were an external cause for its creation, this would imply that the lifeticle already exists, i.e., it is its own cause for existence - as if it created itself, which is a paradox.
+A violation of the internal causal chain in the existence of the lt: if there were an external cause for its creation, this would imply that the lt already exists, i.e., it is its own cause for existence - as if it created itself, which is a paradox.
 This also means that it cannot not exist.
 This also answers the question of the meaning of life.
 The purpose of the lifticle's creation is the meaning of life, but since the lifticle's existence is a paradox, the meaning of life lies in the paradox.